Financial Aid Services

 Federal Work Study

-Federal Work Study is the opportunity to earn funds through employment and is awarded as part of the aid package of students who have demonstrated financial need.
-Students who meet Widener University’s March 1 filing deadline are given priority.
+Federal work study is the opportunity to earn funds through employment and is awarded as part of the financial aid package of students who have demonstrated financial need.
+Students who meet Widener University’s March 1 filing priority date are given priority consideration.

 Students may work up to 15 hours per week during any week in which classes are held.
 Students are paid biweekly at a rate of at least the current minimum wage.
-Actual earnings will depend on the number of hours worked and the wage rate, but may not exceed the maximum eligibility amount determined by the Office of Student Financial Services.
+Actual earnings will depend on the number of hours worked and the wage rate, but may not exceed the maximum eligibility amount determined by Financial Aid Services.

 Widener University Employment

-Though priority for job placement is given to students with federal work-study eligibility, university employment may also be available to those who are not eligible.
+Though priority of job opportunities are given to students with federal work-study eligibility, university employment may also be available to those who are not eligible.
 Students are paid biweekly at a rate of at least the current minimum wage.